carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 >
 {: .callout}

-Now that we've written a command line program to plot precipitation climatologies, it is inevitable that people (including our future selves) will misunderstand (or misremember) how to use the program.
-We should therefore plan from the start to detect and handle errors.
+Now that we've written `plot_precipitation_climatology.py`, how can we be sure that it's producing reliable results?

+The first step toward getting the right answers from our programs is to assume that mistakes *will* happen and to guard against them.
+This is called defensive programming, and there are a number of tools and approaches at our disposal for doing this.
+Broadly speaking, we can raise and handle errors to check and respond to program inputs, use assertions to make sure nothing crazy or unexpected has happened, and write unit tests to make sure each component of our program produces expected outputs.
+In this lesson, we'll look at how error handling and assertions can make the unit conversion in our program more reliable, and we'll provide links to further information on unit testing.

+## Error handling

-There are (at least) two distinguishable kinds of errors that can arise: syntax errors and exceptions.
+There are (at least) two distinguishable kinds of errors that can arise in Python: syntax errors and exceptions.
 We are all very familiar with the former: